El Paso Catastrophic Injury Lawyers

 When Accidents Change Lives, Our Team Fights for Answers

 The word catastrophe was first used in ancient Greece.
-It described the sudden and tragic demise of a character in a play.
+It described the sudden, tragic demise of a character in a play.
 Today, we use the word catastrophic to describe life-altering injuries.
 When accidents happen, survivors are often left alone to pick up the pieces of their life.
 If they’ve sustained serious injuries, this task can feel impossible.

 Common Types of Catastrophic Injuries